 Time: 1 hour

 A stroll around Casino Square is an unforgettable experience.
 The most fashionable boutiques of the world, lots of fancy cars, elegant architecture and one of the world’s most famous casinos.
 Casino Square is an excellent place to take stunning photos.
 With a bit of luck, you can even meet some celebrities.
-You can also enter the lobby of the Casino de Monte-Carlo for free and take some pictures.

 Time: 1 hour